 12 months full time; 24 months part time

-This is a one-year Masters course which concentrates on theory and practice.
-You will be equipped with the skills and knowledge to design, build and extend the internet infrastructure and to design a variety of distributed applications.
+This one-year Master’s programme will develop your expertise in cloud computing by giving you the skills and knowledge to design, build and extend the internet infrastructure and to design a variety of distributed applications.

-The course provides ample scope for students to carry out challenging project work on networked computing either in the University or in industry.
+The programme will provide you with the flexibility to carry out challenging project work on cloud computing either at the University or in industry.
 A number of leading IT companies sponsor the course for project work to be carried out at their industrial R&D laboratories, including:

-A unique feature of this degree is the close, long-running cooperation with industry.
-As well as providing project opportunities, the sponsoring companies form an Industrial Advisory Board that ensures the technical content of the course continues to reflect industrial R&D priority areas.
+As well as providing project opportunities, the sponsoring companies form an Industrial Advisory Board that ensures the technical content of the programme continues to reflect industrial R&D priority areas.

 The programme consists of lectures, in which you learn about relevant theories and principles, and practical sessions in which you develop the skills that are crucial to making those principles effective in practice.
 You will also undertake a group project as well as an individual project.

-Graduates are well equipped to pursue careers as architects or project managers, to undertake basic research or establish their own consulting or software development companies.
+Graduates are well equipped to pursue careers as developers, architects, data scientists or project managers, and to undertake research or establish their own consulting or software development companies.

 A second-class Honours degree, or international equivalent, in computing science or a related subject.
 We also consider applications from candidates with relevant industrial experience in computing.